-What defines if they were good or bad or had shades of grey, is the hindsight - what kind of economic incentives it planted?
+What defines if they were good or bad or had shades of gray, is the hindsight - what kind of economic incentives it planted?

-How society responded to them?
-And the whole domino effect it created, which has the power to change destiny of society we live in or are going to live with in future.
+How did society respond to them?
+And the whole domino effect it created, which has the power to change the destiny of society we live in or are going to live with in future.

 We will take a couple of innovation extraordinaire and see why they started, impact on current society with scope for course correction.
 This paper looks at the evolution of food processing industry in the developed world with a focus on the USA, and the form it’s taking now in a developing nation like India.

-With their new found wealth, cut throat way of life in industrial and services sector and “time is money” philosophy, the idea of ‘your food prepared somewhere else’ caught fancy across classes in USA.
-Advertisements declared it’s the better food, fortified, value added, and tastes great, just prepared by someone, somewhere else so you can go and do great stuff.
-And it’s good for economy.
+With their new found wealth, a cutthroat way of life in industrial and services sector and “time is money” philosophy, the idea of ‘your food prepared somewhere else’ caught fancy across classes in the USA.
+Advertisements declared it’s the better food, fortified, value added and tastes great, just prepared by someone, somewhere else so you can go and do great stuff.
+And it’s good for an economy.

-So isles after isles in mega super stores filled up with concentrates, powdered, dried up transformed, colored, pickled, frozen ready to heat and eat, wrapped up neatly in plastic, tetra packs, tin cans.
-Building an economy with $538 Billion value of food shipment from USA alone in 2006 (U.S. Department of Commerce Industry, 2008).
+So isles after isles in mega superstores filled up with concentrated, powdered, dried up transformed, colored, pickled, frozen ready to heat and eat, wrapped up neatly in plastic, tetra packs, tin cans.
+Building an economy with $538 Billion value of food shipment from the USA alone in 2006 (U.S. Department of Commerce Industry, 2008).